 Image source: Getty Images.

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
-Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool's board of directors.
-Keith Noonan owns shares of Baozun.
-Keith Speights owns shares of Alphabet (A shares).
-Reuben Gregg Brewer owns shares of Hormel Foods.
-The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Baozun, JD.com, Microsoft, and Nike.
-The Motley Fool has the following options: long January 2021 $85 calls on Microsoft.
-The Motley Fool recommends Johnson & Johnson.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
+Brian Stoffel owns shares of Alphabet (A shares) and Alphabet (C shares).
+George Budwell has no position in any of the stocks mentioned.
+Reuben Gregg Brewer owns shares of W. P. Carey.
+The Motley Fool owns shares of and recommends Alphabet (A shares) and Alphabet (C shares).
 The Motley Fool has a disclosure policy.